paraspell/docs/docs/api/xcmP.md

 ```

 ## Asset queries
-This functionality allows you to perform various asset queries with compatible Parachains.
+This functionality allows you to perform various asset queries with compatible Chains.

-### Package-less implementation of XCM API Asset features into your application
+### Example of package-less implementation of XCM API Asset features into your application

 ```ts
 const response = await fetch(